DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 The parse treats one line in the configuration file as one configuration item (unless the line concatenation symbol exists).
-Every configuration item shall follow the syntax of either SP, SA, Routing or Neighbour rules specified below.
+Every configuration item shall follow the syntax of either SP, SA, Routing, Flow or Neighbour rules specified below.

 The configuration parser supports the following special symbols: